zoeskan/MCB185/unit2-calculations.md

 ### 22oligotemp.py ###

-Write a program that computes oligo melting temperature given the number of As, Cs, Gs, and Ts in the oligo.
+Write a program that returns the oligo melting temperature given the number of As, Cs, Gs, and Ts in the oligo.
 Use these two methods.

 1. For oligos <= 13 nt, Tm = (A+T)*2 + (G+C)*4
 2. For longer oligos, Tm = 64.9 + 41*(G+C -16.4) / (A+T+G+C)